cdds-uiuc/climstat-era5/README.md

 - Average days per year above/below each threshold
 - Average hours per year above/below each threshold

-> **Note:** IFS data produces daily statistics only (no period averages), since it covers only a short gap period.
+> **Note:** IFS data produces daily statistics only (no period averages), since it covers only a short gap/forecast period.

 ---

 ## Pipeline Architecture

-The pipeline is organized into three modules, called from a simplified notebook:
+The pipeline is organized into three subpackages, called from a simplified notebook:

 ```
 ┌───────────────────────────────────────────────────────────────┐